15 Tips for Improving Dealership Digital Merchandising and Sales

 To improve your vehicle inventory management, you must first understand the inventory you have on your lot.
 This means running an inventory analysis to gather accurate information to make informed, profitable decisions.
 Personal estimations or gut feelings won’t work.

-Conduct a regular inventory analysis with your inventory management software (IMS) and assess every vehicle on your lot, including incoming trades and vehicles planned for disposal.
+Conduct a regular inventory analysis with your inventory merchandising software and assess every vehicle on your lot, including incoming trades and vehicles planned for disposal.

 By the end of your review, you should be able to identify these key qualities for the optimal vehicles in your inventory: